 If you have a knack for social media, get paid to help companies manage their social media pages.
 It’s one of the most important pieces of any company’s marketing plan, but many don’t have the budget to hire someone full-time to do it or don’t understand it.

-You can work as a freelance social media manager, working on your time and getting paid either a flat fee or charging per hour.
+You can work as a freelance social media manager, working on your time and getting paid either a flat fee or a charge per hour.

 Offer your services on sites like Upwork or Fiverr and market to companies that need a good social media manager.